Automated Construction of a Knowledge Graph of Nuclear Fusion Energy for Effective Elicitation and Retrieval of Information: Methods

 \subsection{KG-RAG}

-The automated search of the KG for retrieval and generation purposes is accomplished by using the pipeline illustrated in figure \ref{pipeline_2}.
-In the first step, the user submits a question and specifies the number of documents to retrieve.
-A first pass of LLM extracts relevant entities from the user's question and embeds them into a Cypher query.
-Cypher is a declarative query language specifically designed for working with graph databases.
-Figure \ref{fig:Cypher-queries} shows two examples of LLM-generated Cypher queries generated from user inputs expressed in natural language.
-We considered both single-hop and multi-hop queries that can be answered by using information from a single node or multiple interconnected nodes, respectively.
+The automated search of the KG for retrieval and generation purposes is accomplished by using the pipeline in figure \ref{pipeline_2}.
+In the first step, the user submits a question and specifies the number \textit{k} of top documents to retrieve.
+A first LLM pass extracts relevant entities and embeds them into a Cypher query.
+This is a language designed for working with graph databases.
+Figure \ref{fig:Cypher-queries} shows two LLM-generated Cypher queries generated from user inputs.
+We consider both single-hop and multi-hop queries that can be answered by using information from a single node or multiple interconnected nodes, respectively.

-We perform full-text search over the entire corpus to identify sentences that match entities extracted from the user's query by the LLM.
-The retrieved sentences are then ranked in descending order of semantic similarity to the original question by a dedicated \textit{sorter} module.
-Similarity scores are computed using the scalar product between the embedded vector representations of each sentence and the query.
-Sentence embeddings were generated using the ll-mpnet-base-v2 model.
-This maps a sentence into a 768 dimensional dense vector space and can be used for tasks like clustering or semantic search \footnote{https://huggingface.co/sentence-transformers/all-mpnet-base-v2}.
-Finally, the \textit{top-k} abstracts containing the most relevant sentences are selected and incorporated into the prompt provided to the LLM for answer generation.
+We perform full-text search to find sentences matching entities from the user's query.
+These are ranked by semantic similarity using a \textit{sorter} module, which computes cosine similarity between sentences and query embeddings \footnote{Embeddings are generated with the model https://huggingface.co/sentence-transformers/all-mpnet-base-v2, that maps text into a 768-dimensional space.}.
+The top-k abstracts containing the most relevant sentences are then used to prompt the LLM for answer generation.

-The retriever also searches the graph for triplets, i.e., \textit{subject-relationship-object}.
-These are then filtered based on two criteria: they must contain entities recognized by the LLM in the user's query or they must include verbs with matching lemma to that in the query.
-If no match is found, the system sorts all the triplets by the total occurrence of the subject-object entities.
-Finally, triplets are passed to the LLM for answer generation.
+The retriever also searches the graph for triplets (\textit{subject–relationship–object}).
+These are filtered to include only those containing entities from the user’s query or verbs with matching lemmas.
+If no match is found, triplets are ranked by subject–object frequency.
+The selected triplets are then passed to the LLM for answer generation.